ajaykumarvarma/Age_Gender_Prediction_using_CNN/README.md

 3) Cv2

+4) Scikit learn (SkLearn)

+5) Matplotlib

 ### Note:

-1) Upload UTKFace.tar file to your google drive
+1) Upload UTKFace.tar file to your google drive.

 2) After doing step 1, You can directly mount your drive to your Google colab and a new folder will be created named UTKFace which is obtained by extracting the contents present in UTKFace.tar file.